Location of Adventure

 Our Private Leaders

-Internal light aircraft flights, accommodations, airport transfers on Day 1 and final day, all meals from dinner on Day 1 to breakfast on final day, non-alcoholic drinks at camps and in vehicles, house alcoholic beverages in camps, services of NHA Expedition Leaders and lodge staff, some gratuities, all permits, entrance fees and taxes.
+Activities, accommodations and internal scheduled light aircraft flights as detailed in the itinerary, airport transfers on Day 1 and final day, meals from dinner on Day 1 to breakfast on the final day, drinking water throughout the trip, non-alcoholic drinks at camps and in vehicles, house alcoholic beverages in camps, services of NHA Expedition Leader and lodge staff, most gratuities, all permits, entrance fees and taxes.

-Travel to and from start and end point of trip, international charter airfare from Namibia to Botswana, premium alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance, and required medical evacuation insurance.
+Travel to and from start and end point of the trip, international charter airfare from Namibia to Botswana (to be added to your invoice at the time of booking), premium alcoholic beverages, some gratuities, passport and visa fees, airport and departure taxes, items of a personal nature (phone calls, souvenirs, etc.), optional travel insurance, required medical evacuation insurance and optional activities.

 Easy to Moderate